Webflow

 Before anything touches Webflow, your Figma file needs to be production-ready.

 Set up Figma variables for colors, typography, and spacing.
-These variables sync directly to Webflow variables through the plugin, which saves hours of manual style setup.
+These variables sync directly to Webflow variables through the plugin.
+This saves hours of manual style setup and keeps your design system consistent across both tools.

-Export all images and icons.
+Export all images and icons separately.
 Use SVG for icons and logos.
 Use WebP or compressed PNG for photos and illustrations.
 Optimize file sizes before uploading to Webflow.
+Large, unoptimized images are one of the biggest performance killers on B2B websites.

 Step 2: Set Up Your Webflow Project Structure

 Create a new Webflow project and configure global styles first.
-This means setting up your typography scale, color swatches, button styles, and spacing system to match your Figma design tokens.
+This means setting up your typography scale, color swatches, button styles, and spacing system to match your Figma design tokens exactly.

 If you are building for a B2B SaaS company, you will likely need CMS collections for blog posts, case studies, team members, integration pages, and resource libraries.
 Plan your CMS architecture before building any pages.
-A poor CMS structure creates problems that compound over time.
+A poor CMS structure creates problems that get worse over time.
+Think about how content relates to each other.
+Blog posts might reference authors.
+Case studies might connect to specific industries or products.
+Plan these relationships with Webflow's reference fields and multi-reference fields.

 Upload your custom fonts to Webflow before importing anything from Figma.
 This is a step many teams skip, and it causes style mismatches on every synced component.